MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/trigger-approval.md

 # Triggering a defined approval

 The prior [first approval module](./first-approval.md) provided tasks and steps required to create a Contoso Coffee machine request and a simple Approval workflow that when triggered will send an Approval to you for approval.
-This module will extend this functionality by using a Power Automate Cloud flow to begin a business approval process when a Machine Request is created in Dataverse.
+This module extends this functionality by using a Power Automate Cloud flow to begin a business approval process when a Machine Request is created in Dataverse.

 > NOTE: If you are not familiar with what Approvals are in Power Automate [get started with approvals](/power-automate/get-started-approvals) section provides some examples of what can be achieved with the Standard Power Platform Approvals Connector together with Power Automate.
 The Approvals Kit extends Approvals scenarios like these with additional features discussed below.

 ## Example process

-As a example, we will start with a simple self-approval using the Contoso Coffee scenario, where a request is triggered when a new request data is added to Dataverse.
-In the later modules, we will extend this workflow where a second manager approval is requested when the value of the machine request is greater than $400.
+As an example, we start with a simple self-approval using the Contoso Coffee scenario, where a request is triggered when a new request data is added to Dataverse.
+In the later modules, we'll extend this workflow where a second manager approval is requested when the value of the machine request is greater than $400.

-This combined scenario could be built using multiple Power Automate Cloud Flows but may take some time to develop.
+This combined scenario could be built using multiple Power Automate Cloud Flows but can take some time to develop.
 By using the Approvals Kit, you can model the same process quickly and focus on configuring the business approvals process.

 ## How this workshop is structured

-The goal of this workshop is designed to incrementally build you knowledge of the Approvals Kit.
+The goal of this workshop is designed to incrementally build your knowledge of the Approvals Kit.
 The first module is intentionally simple to help you get familiar with the kit.

-Approvals Kit provides a no-code way of defining [multi stage approvals and conditions](./add-conditional-stages.md) like we will cover in the next module.
+Approvals Kit provides a no-code way of defining [multi stage approvals and conditions](./add-conditional-stages.md) like we'll cover in the next module.

-In later modules of this workshop we will also demonstrate feature like handling for Delegated approvals and out of office support make it easy for you to build complicated Approvals process easily without needing to build these features using Power Platform solutions yourself.
+In later modules of this workshop, we'll also demonstrate feature like handling for Delegated approvals and out of office support make it easy for you to build complicated Approvals process easily without needing to build these features using Power Platform solutions yourself.

 > NOTE: If you want to dive deeper you can read the [Approvals Kit Comparison](../../approvals-kit-comparison.md) for more information.